-dBi = dB(isotropic): The forward gain of an antenna, nmeasured in decibels (dBi), The dBi value reflects the antenna's directional / beamwidth characteristics, i.e., directional as opposed to omnidirectional: Generally, the hIgher the gain (dBi), the narrower the beamwidth - the more directional the antenna.
+dBi = dB(isotropic): The forward gain of an antenna, measured in decibels (dBi), The dBi value reflects the antenna's directional / beamwidth characteristics, i.e., directional as opposed to omnidirectional: Generally, the higher the gain (dBi), the narrower the beamwidth - the more directional the antenna.

-The dBi value also reflects the antenna's electrical efficiency, differentiating between transmitting and receiving antennae for enhanced characterization of antenna performance.
+The dBi value also reflects the antenna's electrical efficiency, differentiating between transmitting and receiving antenna for enhanced characterization of antenna performance.

 The forward gain is compared with the hypothetical isotropic antenna, which uniformly distributes energy in all directions.
 Linear polarization of the EM field is assumed unless noted otherwise.

 dBi refers to decibels measured against an isotropic reference antenna.
 A good illustration of this is when you are using an application such as a Wi-Fi router.
 In such an instance, dBi would refer to how effective the WiFi router’s antenna is.
 Therefore dBi is a term that is used when measuring the relative antenna gain of applications.

 dBis tend to vary with the most common indoor WiFi router antennas designed to work at 4-9 dBi, while outdoor antennas range between 15 and 24 dBi. outdoor antennas have better dBis than indoor antennas as they are directional antennas used in point to point and point to multipoint connections.

 dBi (gain) is related to V.S.W.R in evaluating antennas: V.S.W.R. is another very key factor in antenna evaluation.